idcf/idcf-ilb-ruby/README.md

 ## Usage
 ### Basic usage
 #### Client
 You can create a instance of client by specifying API_KEY and SECRET_KEY.
 You can get API_KEY and SECRET_KEY in [IDCF Cloud](https://console.idcfcloud.com/user/apikey).
+You can also specify HOST.
+If you do not specify HOST, your client send request to "ilb.jp-east.idcfcloud.com".

 ```ruby
 require "idcf/ilb"